oplS17projects/Sheet-Music-Editor/MATTHEW_DIBELLO.md

                                (list (make-staff 'treble (make-key-sig C) (list (make-note (make-pitch R -1) 0.5))))))
 ```

 A score is composed of a time signature, a tempo, and a list of staves.
 A staff is composed of a clef, a key signature, and a list of notes.
 A note is composed of a pitch (a note-value/note-name and an octave) and a duration.
+All of this information is stored in a list.

 The other global object stored information about the user's current editing staff (ie. what staff and note they have selected).